Human and pathogen genomics of tuberculosis

 (03) 9035 4870 | firstname.lastname@example.org

-- Enteric infections, Tuberculosis, Antimicrobial Resistance and Healthcare Associated Infections, Host Pathogens Interactions
+- Enteric infections, Tuberculosis, Antimicrobial Resistance, Bacterial and Parasitic Infections

-- Discovery Research, Genomics, Global Health, Public Health, Translational and Clinical Research
+- Discovery Research, Computational Science and Genomics, Global Health, Public Health, Clinical and health systems research

 - Department of Infectious Diseases